ncomputers/vms26/README.md

 ## Licensing

 The application verifies the `license_key` on startup but will still run if the token is missing or invalid.
 Feature limits remain disabled until a valid key is activated.
 Use the **Settings** page (or `/license` endpoint) to update the key at runtime.
 The page shows license details such as client name, enabled features and expiration.
-Administrators can generate keys with `key_gen.py` or `license_generator.py`, enabling optional modules like PPE Detection, Visitor Management and Face Recognition.
+Administrators can generate keys with `key_gen.py` or `license_generator.py`, enabling optional modules like PPE Detection and Visitor Management.

 ## Running